stsurya/Terraform/TerraformNotes/commands.md

 **terraform destroy --auto-approve** — Destroy the infrastructure without having to interactively type ‘yes’ to the plan.
 Useful in automation CI/CD pipelines.

 **terraform destroy -target="module.appgw.resource[\"key\"]"** — Destroy an instance of a resource created with for_each.

+## ‘Taint’ or ‘Untaint’ Your Resources

+Use the taint command to mark a resource as not fully functional.
+It will be deleted and re-created.
+After re-cretion the resource will automatically be untainted.

+**terraform taint vm1.name** — Taint a specified resource instance.

+**terraform untaint vm1.name** — Untaint the already tainted resource instance.

+## View Your State File

+**terraform show** — Show the state file in a human-readable format.

+**terraform show <path to statefile>** — If you want to read a specific state file, you can provide the path to it.
+If no path is provided, the current state file is shown.

+## Manipulate Your State File

+terraform state — One of the following subcommands must be used with this command in order to manipulate the state file.

+**terraform state list** — Lists out all the resources that are tracked in the current state file.

+**terraform state mv** — Move an item in the state, for example, this is useful when you need to tell Terraform that an item has been renamed, e.g. terraform state mv vm1.oldname vm1.newname

+**terraform state rm** — Remove the specified instance from the state file.
+Useful when a resource has been manually deleted outside of Terraform.

+**terraform state show <resourcename>** — Show the specified resource in the state file.

+## Import Existing Infrastructure into Your Terraform State

+**terraform import <resource_ID>**
+Terraform import is a Terraform CLI command used to read real-world infrastructure and update its state so that future updates to the same set of infrastructure can be applied via Infrastructure as Code (IaC).
+It imports the pre-existing cloud resources into the Terraform state.

+The import functionality helps update the state locally but does not automatically create the corresponding configuration.
+However, the Terraform team is working hard to improve this function in upcoming releases.